 Properly clean your itemsWipe down leathers with a clean, damp cloth and check for any tears that might be of the material.
 If desired, treat with a leather treatment oil to help preserve the content.
 Clean all wooden furniture with a mild detergent, being sure to clean out drawers and shelf corners.
 Vacuum non-leather fabrics and shampoo if they are soiled.
 Allow all furniture to dry completely before putting into storage.

 Invest in protective bags for fabric itemsPillows, couch cushions, comforters, and quilts should be bagged to help keep them safe.
-Baggies will help keep softer items from ripping, or possibly becoming damaged from climate issues or even an unfortunate bug issue.
-Fabric items are generally going to be fine in a climate controlled setting, but if you're especially worried about a piece, take the extra precautions.
+Baggies will help keep softer items from ripping or possibly becoming damaged by climate issues or even an unfortunate bug issue.
+Fabric items are going to be okay in a climate controlled setting, but if you're primarily worried about a piece, take the extra precautions.

-Bag hardware itemsFor furniture that you've disassembled to save on space, be sure to safely secure screws, bolts, and any specialty tools in a zip top bag.
-Properly labeling the bags with the furniture they accompany as well as what hardware should be inside, will help greatly when it's time to reassemble.
+Bag hardware itemsFor furniture that you've disassembled to save on space, be sure to safely secure screws, bolts, and any special tools in a zip top bag.
+Correctly labeling the bags with the furniture they accompany as well as what hardware should be inside, will help much when it's time to reassemble.

 Avoid using harsh tape or wrapping materials

 Extremely sticky tapes (such as packing tape) shouldn't be used to do things like secure bed posts together or keep dresser drawers in their place.